Here is the official bio. Feel free to copy it for any legitimate purpose, including any comments you post elsewhere about this website:

 He is the recipient of eleven Emmy awards.
 The National Academy of Television Arts and Sciences has honored him numerous times with Emmy nominations.
 He has two Telly Awards and numerous other awards and accolades.

-Smith is an author of three books of poetry and commentary.
+Smith is an author of five books of poetry and commentary.
 Quiet Musings, published by Sunscape Publications, was nationally released with critical acclaim in August 1995.
 Encore – The Poetry of Nature, also Sunscape Publications, was released in October 2001.
 In November 1996 he released a CD called “Syl.la.bles”.
 It is his poetry narration coupled with the original music of composer Tim Janis.
 His third book, a combination of poetry and commentaries entitled Stone Wisdom was released in December of 2008.
+The 4th book, Naka is all poetry and Considerations is a compilation of his commentaries.

 He reported for and anchored newscasts for Corinthian Broadcasting in Fort Wayne, Indiana and Indianapolis, Indiana from 1965 to 1969.